jckarter/clay/doc/language-reference.md

 ### <a name="functiondefinitions"></a>Function definitions

 Function definitions control most of Clay's compile-time and run-time behavior.
 Clay functions are inherently generic.
 They can be parameterized to provide equivalent behavior over a variety of types or compile-time values, and they can be overloaded to provide divergent implementations of a common interface.
-Runtime function calls are resolved at compile time for every set of input types with which they are invoked.
+Runtime functions are instantiated for every valid set of input types with which they are invoked.

 * [Simple function definitions](#simplefunctiondefinitions)
 * [Overloaded function definitions](#overloadedfunctiondefinitions)